-Now that we’re about to start a new financial year—hooray—it should also be a time to start your new financial year resolutions.
+Now that we’ve just started a new financial year—hooray—it should also be a time to start your new financial year resolutions.
 In fact, it’s the perfect time to re-evaluate your finances and find ways to improve of your property investments ahead of your next tax return.

 Here are four new financial year resolutions you might consider to take charge of your property investments and maximise their potential.

 Many mum and dad investors got into the game through life circumstances, and not a lot of thought was put into what type of investment strategy suited them best.
 Should they buy and hold?
 Be negatively geared?
 Positively geared?
 Is passive property development something they should look into?

 The first step in reassessing your strategy is to determine if your current one is working for you.
 How do you know if it’s working?

 This all depends on which one you have chosen, but overall if you’re getting the desired return and see future growth, you’re moving in the right direction.